TITLE: Dan Geayagle

 CEREMONY: Baile de la Conquista

-AGE: 1975
+AGE: 1950s

 MAIN MATERIAL: wood

-OTHER MATERIALS: paint; glass eyes; glue
+OTHER MATERIALS: paint; glass eyes; metal hardware

 The Baile de la Conquista (Dance of the Conquest) retells the conquest of the Mayan Empire by the Spanish conquistadors.
 The leader of the conquistadors in the area now known Guatemala was Pedro de Alvarado y Contreras (1485-1541), who participated in the subjugation of Cuba, Mexico, and most of central America, and eventually the governor of Guatemala.
 His viciousness made him especially hated by the indigenous population.